gaige/mdformat-pelican/tests/fixtures.md

 a test
 .
+Title: a title

 This is the input Markdown test, then below add the expected output.
 .
+Title: a title

 This is the input Markdown test, then below add the expected output.
 .

 another test
 .
+Title: With Markdown

 Some *markdown*

 * a
 * b
 - c
 .
+Title: With Markdown

 Some *markdown*

 - a